airbytehq/airbyte/docs/integrations/destinations/teradata.md

 ## Prerequisites

-To use the Teradata destination, you'll need:
+To use the Teradata destination connector, you'll need:

-* A Teradata database version 17.00 or above
+* Access to a Teradata Vantage instance

+    **Note:** If you need a new instance of Vantage, you can install a free version called Vantage Express in the cloud on [Google Cloud](https://quickstarts.teradata.com/vantage.express.gcp.html), [Azure](https://quickstarts.teradata.com/run-vantage-express-on-microsoft-azure.html), and [AWS](https://quickstarts.teradata.com/run-vantage-express-on-aws.html).
+You can also run Vantage Express on your local machine using [VMware](https://quickstarts.teradata.com/getting.started.vmware.html), [VirtualBox](https://quickstarts.teradata.com/getting.started.vbox.html), or [UTM](https://quickstarts.teradata.com/getting.started.utm.html).

 You'll need the following information to configure the Teradata destination:

-* **Host** - The host name of the Teradata database server.
+* **Host** - The host name of the Teradata Vantage instance.
 * **Username**
 * **Password**
 * **Default Schema Name** - Specify the schema (or several schemas separated by commas) to be set in the search-path.
 These schemas will be used to resolve unqualified object names used in statements executed over this connection.